Natalio-R/Recommended-Products/README.md

 # Conclusion

 This module has been created for a technical test for the company Netenders.
 Made in 3 days in the best possible way.

-> It should be noted that this module could be much better optimized by adding a product search bar so that a list of all products does not appear.
-As well as separating some module functions in a **controllers** folder, adding _CSS_ styles or effects with _JS_ saved to their respective folders, and much more.